OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 This section explains what OpenNebula creates behind the scenes when provisioning an Edge Cluster.

-OpenNebula provides a ready-to-use specification for an Edge Cluster.
-The Edge Cluster comprises a group of resources in OpenNebula and their corresponding resources in AWS, that together are suitable for running at edge locations, with a minimal footprint.
+OpenNebula provides a ready-to-use specification for an Edge Cluster, which is comprised of resources in OpenNebula and their corresponding resources in AWS.
+Together, these resources provide the functionality for running with a minimal footprint at edge locations.
 During provisioning, OpenNebula creates all of the cluster’s resources in OpenNebula and, with the aid of Terraform, their corresponding objects on AWS.

 The following resources are created *in OpenNebula*: